 Recovered patients who meet these criteria along with all FDA requirements for blood and plasma donation can contact us about participating by clicking below.

-Someone on our team will contact you in 24 to 48 hours.
+Our team will contact you within 24 to 48 hours.
 If you have any questions, please call 210-731-2719 between 8 a.m. – 5 p.m., Monday through Friday.
-All appointments MUST be made by phone and donations are made ONLY at our Donor Pavilion location.
+All appointments MUST be made by phone and donations are made at our Donor Pavilion, Shavano, Northeast, Southeast and Westover Hills locations.

 The South Texas Blood & Tissue Center is not a COVID-19 “testing center” and is not doing widespread antibody testing.
 We are a blood center and are specifically collecting plasma from recovered COVID-19 patients, per FDA requirements, to be used as a treatment for patients who are currently sick with the virus.